I have been a work at home freelance writer and media professional for the past 15 years.

 Other job titles to search for include language tutor, business translator, telephone interpreter, medical interpreter, and captioner.

-30 Reasons why working from home can be such a great arrangement:
+30 reasons why working from home is such a great arrangement for moms — especially single:

 - When the school calls to tell me my kid is sick, I rarely panic.
 Instead, I pick them up, drive them home, tuck them into bed with the various remedies, videos, and books.
 While the recuperate or nap, I can usually work nearby.